indevn/indevn/README.md

 I am a student of EE at XDU.
 I am currently learning Cpp&Computer Graphics.
 And I am going to update my notes and codes on CG in my repo.
-I will be pleasure if you follow me (XD.
+I will be pleasure if you follow me.
-You could contact me by email: indevn@outlook.com
+Do not hesitate to contact me if you have any things or questions want to discuss.